-- Host public programming workshops in regions where Canada: Day 1 is presented, providing a unique opportunity to digitally capture immigration stories across the country and grow the Museum's collection. - Host the Empress of Ireland exhibit in partnership with the Canadian Museum of History. - Attain Signature Experience status through Destination Canada, denoting the Museum as one of a select group of "once-in-a-lifetime travel experience" found only in Canada. - Continue to implement the Community Engagement Strategy, a strategic approach to community engagement that will develop new audiences across Canada.
+- Library and Archives Canada will move into Museum space, enhancing visitor experience and cross collaboration for both institutions. - ♣ Partner in Canada 150 events and opportunities that support the Museum's mandate. - Host public programming workshops in regions where Canada: Day 1 is presented. - Leverage Signature Experience status through Destination Canada, denoting the Museum as one of a select group of "once-in-a-lifetime travel experience" found only in Canada. - Continue to implement the Community Engagement Strategy, a strategic approach to community engagement that will develop new audiences across Canada.